angularityio/playground/apps/example-001-httpclient-testing/HTTP_TESTING_CONTROLLER.md

     backend.verify();
 ```

-Note in this case it has to match exaclty the URL and the URL should not have any query parameters.
-Also be sure to `subscribe` is needed or nothing fires.
+In this case it has to match exaclty the URL and the URL should not have any query parameters.
+Also be sure to call `subscribe` on the service otherwise nothing fires.
 Perfect it works.
+The `verify` method is there to ensure that no unexpected calls have been issued by the service.

 ## Expect one request